Boone emerges from the subway on the corner of Off-Off-Broadway and Canal, carrying the Banker’s Box through sweaty tourists and street hawkers.

 Got it.

-Jon hangs up.
-Boone casts a reluctant look back toward the theater then takes a long drag from his cigarette.
+The line clicks.
+Boone casts a reluctant look back toward the theater.